aaronczichon/website/personal/src/content/blog/19-how-i-structure-my-work.md

 ### Working on projects

 My main work is related to projects and repositories.
 Therefore I streamlined most of my project work so that I have the same environment for every project.
-With the responsible of multiple projects a context switch between them can't be avoided fully.
+With the responsibility of multiple projects a context switch between them can't be avoided fully.
 And everyone who praises something else should show me how it works in the IT consulting industry.
 It doesn't.

 Being an engineer the work is not about coding.
 It's about writing.
 A lot of writing.
 Over the years I found a simple rule which can be more or less applied to all of my projects: for every line code I write, I write 2-3 lines of context or documentation.
 And by documentation I don't mean code documentation (as this counts towards my line of codes).
 I means the things around a feature/task/bug/issue (or whatever you want to call it).